-The Police would like to alert members of the public to a job scam variant, where scammers would entice victims by giving them commission for the completion of simple surveys before offering them fake job opportunities.
-Since January 2023, at least 6,600 victims have fallen prey to job scams, with losses amounting to at least $96.8 million.
+The Police would like to alert members of the public to a job scam variant, where scammers would entice victims by giving them commission for the completion of simple surveys before offering fake jobs thereafter.
+Since January 2023, at least 1,013 victims have fallen prey, with losses amounting to at least $17.6 million.

 The Police would like to advise members of the public to adopt the following precautionary measures:

 - ADD - ScamShield App and set security features (e.g., enable two-factor (2FA) or multifactor authentication for banks, social media, Singpass accounts; set transaction limits on internet banking transactions, including PayNow).
 Do not send money to anyone whom you do not know or have not met in person before.

 - CHECK - for scam signs and with official sources (e.g., visit www.scamalert.sg or call the anti-scam helpline on 1800-722-6688).
 Do not accept dubious job offers that offer lucrative returns for minimal effort.